Looking for the best in streaming home workouts?

 Over the course of a year, this is how much each service could cost:

 For a year of Daily Burn Monthly Workout, you would pay $179.40.
-With Beachbody On Demand 12-Month payment option, you would pay $99.95 for the year.
+With Beachbody On Demand 12-Month payment option, you would pay $99.95 for the year and access all content.

 Canceling looks to be easy on both platforms (I have not canceled on either.)